 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-: behavior
+Maria Virumbrales-Munoz: Intravital imaging allows us to observe physiological interactions within the TME, and by using this protocol, specific dynamic behaviors that are observed can be compartmentalized based on local tissue features.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.